Could cryptocurrencies help Russia overcome sanctions?

 The resulting conversation was an animated one.
 Defenders of cryptocurrencies cited Russia’s strategic advantage in their mining, while detractors pointed to their historic fluctuation on the markets relative to a stable currency like the US dollar.

 One key advantage of cryptocurrencies, however, is that they are not linked to the global financial system in the same way that foreign currencies are.
-Whereas a dependence on dollars or Euros can be weaponised through the threat of banning Russia’s financial institutions from using these currencies, bitcoin is not regulated by any one country.
+Whereas a dependence on dollars or euros can be weaponised through the threat of banning Russia’s financial institutions from using these currencies, bitcoin is not regulated by any one country.

 Up until now, the only country to be disconnected from global payments messaging system SWIFT was Iran.
 Using its vast oil reserves, Iran has been able to set up a system allowing it to convert excess fuel into bitcoin using energy-intensive mining operations.